Bread80/CPC_Keyboards/Keyswitch_CPC464_SMT/README.md

 CERN-OHL-P

 You are welcome you sell items for cost plus reasonable postage fees.
-This allows you to pass on any overages from your PCB fab's minumum order levels.
+This allows you to pass on any overages from your PCB fab's minimum order levels.
 If you want to sell items for profit please talk to us first.

 ## More Images